Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

   ![networkTab-topology](./media/clip_image036b-2-singlesubscription.png)

   - **Deploy zone redundant or regional VPN Gateway** and **Deploy zone redundant or regional ExpressRoute Gateway**: Zone-redundant gateways are recommended and enabled by default (as per the capabilities of the Region you are deploying your hub virtual network) as they provide higher resiliency and availability.
 You might opt for a regional deployment depending on your availability requirements and budget.
-In this tutorial you will deploy a zone-redudant VPN Gateway:
+In this tutorial you will deploy a zone-redundant VPN Gateway:

     Select **Zone redundant (recommended)**.